 District Strategic Plan

-The District is beginning the reconstruction of the strategic plan that has served the district well for the past six years.
-A two-day planning session will kick-off the strategic plan process.
-Over the course of two days, the school board, parents, teachers, staff, and community members will review past strategic goals, school and student data, community priorities, financial realities, and the educational outlook to draft a new set of strategic initiatives that will guide the district for the next several years.
+A two-day planning session began the strategic plan process.
+Over the course of two days, the school board, parents, teachers, staff, and community members reviewed past strategic goals, school and student data, community priorities, financial realities, and the educational outlook to draft a new set of strategic initiatives that will guide the district for the next several years.

 - September 5, 2019: Letter inviting the community to participate in two planning sessions